 Manila was my first stop in the Philippines, but I only spent a night there based on advice from other travelers.
 I boarded a flight to Boracay the following afternoon.

 Beaches and nightlife are the big draw in Boracay.
 I didn’t have high expectations, but I figured it didn’t hurt to check out the scene for a few nights.
 I stayed in Boracay in late August, which was the rainy season.
-Even though it was the low season, plenty of tour bus groups were camped out on the beach.
+Even though it was the low season, many tour bus groups were camped out on the beach.

 White Beach is the main attraction in Boracay, and I was pleasantly surprised to find that the sand and water were clean.
 With so many tourists, I was expecting trash everywhere, but the water was gorgeous.
 I had no idea how the sand stayed so soft and pristine.